sirjonasxx/G-Earth/.github/README.md

 TODO (screenshot)

-In the *Tools* tab you will se two sections, *Encoding/Decoding* and *Packet <-> expression*.
+In the *Tools* tab you will see two sections, *Encoding/Decoding* and *Packet <-> expression*.
 These converters are usefull if you are manipulating the packets by hand.
 They don't have effect on the current packets that are beeing send or receiving.

 This is an advanced subject, so to understand more about this things, read in the Wiki (TODO).